Back To CourseHistory 103: US History I

 This is a good time to note that many of the names today common for Native American tribes are actually not what the groups originally called themselves.
 As an example, the tribes today generally referred to as Sioux were the Dakota, Nakota, and Lakota people.
-Sioux was a name given to them by
+Sioux was a name given to them by their enemies.

 The Plains tribes covered much of the middle of what is today the U.S. and Canada.
 The Plains tribes are greatly tied to horse culture and the hunting of the buffalo, but remember, this lifestyle was not possible until the horse was introduced to the Americas by Europeans.
 Earlier, many of these tribal groups were hunter-gatherers and farmers who lived in villages or at least semi-permanent settlements.
 Many groups later moved into the Plains region to partake in the new buffalo-hunting horse culture.

 So let's review.
 This was just a quick overview of the cultural groupings of Native American tribes by region.
 We did not cover every group and certainly not every tribe.
 The groups we discussed were the Northeast, Southeast, Southwest, Northwest Coast, and Great Plains.
 To truly learn about these peoples takes a great deal of study, just like any other unique cultural group in the world.